 PADI Tec Diver courses attract experienced divers who want to go beyond the limits of recreational diving.
 Technical (or Tec) divers get to explore underwater caves, visit spectacular, untouched wrecks, and use cutting-edge dive equipment.
 Moreover, divers who learn to dive with a rebreather enjoy unparalleled animal encounters and dramatically longer dive times.

-If you’re curious about technical or rebreather diving, then sign up for a Discover Tec™ or Discover Rebreather™ course.
-To begin with, a PADI® Tec Instructor will help you try tec diving equipment in a pool and show you a few basic skills.
-Then, if you want to keep going, you can complete your transition from recreational to technical diver with the PADI Tec 40™ course.
+If you’re curious about technical or rebreather diving, then sign up for a Discover Tec or Discover Rebreather course.
+A PADI Tec Instructor will help you try tec diving equipment in a pool and show you a few basic skills.
+Then, if you want to keep going, you can complete your transition from recreational to technical diver with the PADI Tec 40 course.

-Or, if you’re not ready to go “full tec” straight away, consider trying sidemount instead.
+Or, if you’re not ready to go “full tec” straight away, consider trying sidemount diving instead.
 It’s a technical diving configuration that has recently become popular with recreational divers.
 Learn more about the benefits of diving sidemount.

 PADI Course Director and AmbassaDiver Thomas Koch and his daughter Claire enjoying diving together